Chart Color Schemes

 Nowra lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on AreaSearch's analysis, Nowra's population was around 24,300 as of Nov 2025.
-This reflected an increase of 1,716 people (7.6%) since the 2021 Census, which reported a population of 22,584 people.
-The change was inferred from the estimated resident population of 23,650 from the ABS as of June 2024 and an additional 555 validated new addresses since the Census date.
-This level of population equated to a density ratio of 239 persons per square kilometer, providing significant space per person and potential room for further development.
-Nowra's 7.6% growth since the 2021 census exceeded the SA4 region (3.7%) and the SA3 area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 36.3% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+Nowra's population, as per AreaSearch's analysis, is approximately 24,300 by November 2025.
+This figure shows a growth of 1,716 individuals (7.6%) since the 2021 Census, which recorded a population of 22,584.
+The increase is inferred from ABS's estimated resident population of 23,650 in June 2024 and an additional 555 validated new addresses since the Census date.
+This results in a density ratio of 239 persons per square kilometer, offering significant space per person and potential room for further development.
+Nowra's growth of 7.6% since the 2021 census exceeded both the SA4 region (3.7%) and the SA3 area, positioning it as a growth leader in the region.
+Interstate migration contributed approximately 36.3% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Moving forward with demographic trends, exceptional growth, placing in the top 10 percent of Australia's regional areas, is predicted over the period with the area expected to increase by 10,884 persons to 2041 based on the latest population numbers, recording a gain of 42.1% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Looking ahead, exceptional growth is predicted over this period, with the area expected to increase by 10,884 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 42.1% in total over the 17 years.

 Frequently Asked Questions - Population